Turingraph/arabesque_of_alkhwarizmi/README.md

 6.  `include/`
 -   Contains: Class interface of `canvas/`, `function/` and `object/` for enhancing SOLID coding practice.
 7.  `shape/`
 -   Contains: Shape (a.k.a.
-Set of vectors that form shape e.g. cube, plane, triangle, 3D simplex, 2D alphabet etc.) and group of shape that form tessellation e.g. 2D and 3D square Grid, 2D triangle grid etc.
+Set of vectors that form shape e.g. cube, plane, triangle, 3D simplex, 2D alphabet etc.) and collection of shape that form tessellation e.g. 2D and 3D square Grid, 2D triangle grid etc.
 8.  `tests/`
--   Contains: Coing scripts that check if our code works as expected.
+-   Contains: Coding scripts that check if our code works as expected.
 9.  `utility/`
 -   Contains: Python files for other purpose e.g. check hardware performance, save Manim output video and float-string type conversion etc